skspade/skspade.github.io/data/blog/2020-02-25--customizing-amplify-s-auth-component/index.md

 With `this._validAuthStates` we can determine which state is valid for this particular component.
 Amplify then uses this to only render the component when in these states.

+Things that still need to be written about

+1. If you do not require a username, how you map the email field to username.

+2. How to display error messages.
+(Wrong username/password)

 https://blog.kylegalbraith.com/2018/11/29/how-to-easily-customize-the-aws-amplify-authentication-ui/